top-comengineer/wcvendors/readme.txt

 == Screenshots ==

-1. General options - Configure default commission, how users can register and more.
+1. General options - Configure default commission, how members can register and more.
-2. Product options pag - allows you to hide specific options from the add new product window.
+2. Product options pag - allows you to hide specific options on the add new product window from vendors.
 3. Capabilities options - restrict what your vendors can see and do.
-4. Pages options - what pages will load the relevant vendor templates.
+4. Pages options - configure what pages will load the relevant vendor templates.
 These can be customised.
-5. User paypment info - define how your users get paid and when.
+5. User paypment info - define how your vendors get paid and when.
 6. WC Vendors Paypal Adaptive payments setup.
 7. Email template options for the relevant WC Vendor emails.